Mityukovanna/doping_ontology/docs/glossary.md

 ## Classes

+### PermittedThreshold
+The maximum number of allowed units that can be found either in the blood or urine sample for a Prohibited Substance.

 ### ProhibitedItem
 A substance or a method banned under the WADA Prohibited List.
 This is a general category for a doping.
 It exists so that properties shared by both